History of Lyme disease in Timeline

 In October 2010, mandatory reporting, limited to laboratory test results only, was introduced throughout the UK under the Health Protection (Notification) Regulations 2010.

-2010: Detection of Borrelia in Ötzi the Iceman
+2010: Borrelia DNA Found in Ötzi the Iceman

 2011: Increase in Lyme Disease Cases

-Provisional figures for the first 3 quarters of 2011 show a 26% increase on the same period in 2010.
+Provisional figures for the first 3 quarters of 2011 showed a 26% increase in Lyme disease cases in the UK compared to the same period in 2010.

-A model-based prediction by Leighton et al. in 2012 suggested that the range of the I. scapularis tick will expand into Canada by 46 km/year over the next decade.
+A model-based prediction by Leighton et al. in 2012 suggested that the range of the I. scapularis tick would expand into Canada by 46 km/year over the next decade.

 April 2020: Pfizer Acquires Rights to VLA15

-In April 2020, Pfizer paid $130 million for the rights to the vaccine VLA15, and began developing it with Valneva, performing multiple phase 2 trials.
+In April 2020, Pfizer paid $130 million for the rights to the vaccine VLA15, and partnered with Valneva to develop it, performing multiple phase 2 trials.

-In 2022, a phase 3 trial of VLA15 was scheduled, involving volunteers at test sites across the northeastern United States and in Europe.
-Participants were scheduled to receive an initial three-dose series of vaccines, followed by a booster dose.
+In 2022, a phase 3 trial of the VLA15 vaccine was scheduled, recruiting volunteers at test sites located across the northeastern United States and in Europe.

-In 2022, the surveillance case definition classifies cases as confirmed, probable, and suspect.
+In 2022, the surveillance case definition of Lyme disease classified cases as confirmed, probable, and suspect.

-In 2022, the vaccine candidate VLA15 was scheduled to start a phase 3 trial in the third quarter.
+In 2022, the vaccine candidate VLA15 was scheduled to start a phase 3 trial in the third quarter, with other research ongoing.

-As of 2023, clinical trials for proposed human vaccines for Lyme disease were being conducted, but no vaccine was available for the public.
+As of 2023, clinical trials for human vaccines for Lyme disease were underway, but no vaccine was available.
+LYMERix, a previous vaccine, had been discontinued in 2002.
+Canine vaccines were available.

-As of 2023, no human vaccines for Lyme disease were available to the public.
+As of 2023, there were no human vaccines available for Lyme disease, although clinical trials are ongoing.

-A 2024 analysis concluded that evidence to connect BYS to Borrelia bacteria was lacking.
+A 2024 analysis concluded that evidence to connect Baggio–Yoshinari syndrome (BYS) to Borrelia bacteria was lacking.

 2024: Conspiracy theories spread